Phase 1 Strategic Synthesis · Near & Dear · 2026

 Where DENSITY wins

-• Real-time impedance calibration eliminates operator variance
+• Real-Time Auto Calibration eliminates operator variance

-• 5× more collagen output, no downtime
+• Up to 5× more collagen vs. monopolar RF alone, no downtime

 Thermage FLX by Solta (Bausch Health)